JuliaGtk/Gtk4Makie.jl/README.md

 ```
 Here `scatter(1:4)` can be replaced with other Makie plot commands or a function call that returns a `Figure`.

+## Status

+Gtk4Makie has been successfully run on Windows, Mac, and Linux.
+However, a problem has been reported by one Linux user on NVidia hardware (https://github.com/JuliaGtk/Gtk4Makie.jl/issues/7).
+On Wayland, getting GTK4's OpenGL backend to work may require a bit of configuration (see [here](https://github.com/JuliaGtk/Gtk4.jl#enabling-gtk4s-egl-backend-linux)).

+Users should be aware that this package unavoidably relies on Makie internals and is likely to break from time to time when upgrading Makie packages.

+Those seeking a smoother experience should consider [MousetrapMakie.jl](https://github.com/Clemapfel/MousetrapMakie.jl), which offers better documentation and better support.

+## Usage

-## Using `GtkMakieWidget`
+### Using `GtkMakieWidget`

-For more flexibility, you can place Makie plots in widgets:
+You can also place Makie plots in widgets:
 ```
+using Gtk4, Gtk4Makie, GLMakie
 win = GtkWindow(;visible=false,title="2 Makie widgets in one window") p=GtkPaned(:v;position=200)
 p[1]=GtkMakieWidget()